Chocolate Rice Crispy Treats

 chocolate rice krispies.

-• Chocolate rice crispy cereal.
+• Chocolate Rice Krispies.
 The most crucial ingredient for this recipe!
-Any cocoa rice crisps work, but I recommend choosing a good quality brand, as I’ve found they remain crispy for a long time versus the cheaper brands.
+Any cocoa rice crisps work, but I recommend choosing a good-quality brand, as I’ve found they stay crispy longer than cheaper ones.
+Look for gluten-free crispy rice cereal if needed.

 • Almond butter.
 I love the almond butter flavor, but you can use any nut butter.
 I tried it with peanut butter but found it a little overpowering.

 • Maple syrup.
 It adds some extra sweetness and also binds the bars together.
-If you prefer honey, use it instead!
+If you prefer honey or agave, use that instead.

-2. Melt the liquids.
-Melt almond butter and maple syrup in a microwave-safe bowl or stovetop until smooth.
+almond butter and maple syrup in a bowl.

 chocolate rice krispie treats.